drewburr/monitor-lighting/README.md

 # Monitor lighting

-A colection of images that are intented to provide a way to use your extra monitors for lighting effects.
-The main use-case I see for this is to help provide balanced lighting in a video call.
+A colection of images that are intended to provide a way to use your extra monitors for lighting effects.
+An example use-case for this is to help provide balanced lighting in a video call.

-Images provided are 2560x1440 and are monocolored.
+All images provided are 5120x2880 and are monocolored.

 ## Colors

+When selecting an image, you may need to zoom in slightly to get full-screen coverage.

 ### Grayscale